traumverloren/haute-codeture/haute-codeture.md

 # Lightweight

 * Transport over TCP/IP
-* Minimal packet size (header) is 2 bytes! 😯
+* Low overhead (2 bytes minimum) 😯

 ^MQTT control packet headers are kept as small as possible.
+Each control packet has a specific purpose and every bit in the packet is carefully crafted to reduce the data transmitted over the network.
 Each MQTT control packet consist of three parts, a fixed header, variable header and payload.
 Each MQTT control packet has a 2 byte Fixed header.
 Not all the control packet have the variable headers and payload.
 A variable header contains the packet identifier if used by the control packet.
 A payload up to 256 MB could be attached in the packets.
 Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.

----

-[.build-lists: true]

-# Easy to implement

 ---